shadi1717/oracle-cloud-data-platform-workshop/Lab200/LabGuide200.md

 -   Learn how to grant user privileges using SQL developer web
 -   Learn how to run an OML script

 ### Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 -   The estimated time to complete this lab is 30 minutes.

+### Extra Resources
+-   To learn more about Oracle Machine Learning (OML), feel free to explore the capabilities by clicking on this link: [OML Overview](https://www.oracle.com/database/technologies/datawarehouse-bigdata/oml-notebooks.html)
+-   To learn more about SQL Developer Web, feel free to explore the capabilities by clicking on this link: [SQL Developer Web Documentation](https://docs.oracle.com/en/database/oracle/sql-developer-web/18.1/sdweb/sdw-about.html#GUID-AF7601F9-7713-4ECC-8EC9-FB0296002C69)

 ## Part 1.
 Creating an OML User and Using SQL Developer Web